Compliance 12 min read · Apr 28, 2026

 Do not confuse HMRC late-filing penalties with Companies House late-filing penalties — they are separate systems with separate penalties.
 Late annual accounts at Companies House attract their own fixed penalties starting at £150 and climbing to £1,500 for private companies.
 A company that files both the CT600 and the statutory accounts late is paying two sets of penalties simultaneously.

-Do you need to register for VAT and PAYE as well?
+Do you also need to register for VAT or PAYE?

 Corporation Tax is the baseline registration, but it is not the only HMRC obligation your company may have.
 Two other registrations frequently trip up new founders.